autoprotocol/ascs/README.md

 # Autoprotocol Standard Changes

 This contains the current list of Autoprotocol Standard Changes (ASCs).
+Please refer to the [ASC process](http://autoprotocol.org/community/) for more information.

 # Directory Structure